 - Eat well.

 - Keep yourself busy with relaxing activities you enjoy…read, write, go to yoga, cook, get your nails done or have lunch with friends.
 Enjoy and treat yourself!

-After these two and a half days, if you wake up to return to work with dread, and are finding yourself unable to get out of bed – you probably aren’t just exhausted and in need of a little break.
+After these two and a half days, if you wake up dreading work, and are finding yourself unable to get out of bed – you probably aren’t just exhausted and in need of a little break.
 You, my friend, are burnt out.